Court Adjourns Hearing on El-Rufai’s Bail to June

 John Shiklam in Kaduna

-The Kaduna State High Court has fixed the first week of June for hearing on the bail application filed by a former governor of the state, Nasir El-Rufai.
+The Kaduna State High Court has fixed the first week of June for hearing on the bail application filed by Nasir El-Rufai, a former governor of the state.

 When the matter came up on Tuesday, Darius Khobo, the presiding judge, said the court will review the bail application and deliver ruling in the first week of June.